INCLUSIVE EDUCATION AND HOW TO IMPLEMENT IT

 Every day around the world many children are unable to join schools and sit in the same classes as their neighbours and friends.
 The reason they are unable to do so could be poverty, language, race, gender or disability.
 This is where inclusive education and schools step in.
 Where there is no separation between general education and special, and everyone has an equal opportunity to learn together.

 A healthy society is responsible to ensure that each child gets support from the community to learn and develop and go to a school which welcomes them.
 When students learn together regardless of their differences, society benefits as a whole.
 As a trainer, you must ensure that you are qualified in your specialist area and be confident about teaching students with learning difficulties.
-Level 4 Certificate in Education and Training enables you to become a certified trainer in your specialist area.
+You can do the Inclusive Practice CPD course which will enable you to implement it in your specialist area.

 What is inclusive education?